yashasudupa/multiscale-signal-analysis/README.md

 ## Achievements

 1. **Camera Interface with FFmpeg**
-   Successfully interfaced the built-in camera of the Raspberry Pi 5 with FFmpeg.
+   Successfully interfaced the camera in the Raspberry Pi 5 with FFmpeg.
 The camera stream was captured and processed to convert frames into a format compatible with OpenCV for further analysis and manipulation.

 2. **Data Annotations and Conversion**
    Developed a system for annotating data and converting the annotations from XML format into a YOLOv5-compatible format.
 This step is crucial for training the YOLOv5 model for object detection tasks.